 Identify a recent news article which deals in depth with a local, national or global issue and write a 650 word article, expanding the topic through your own verifiable research.

-By “recent” I mean that the article must have appeared sometime during the present school term.
+By “recent” I mean that the article must have appeared sometime since the semester began (August 27th).
 An example of an “in depth” topic would be a topic that you are able to research beyond the original article and is conducive to a 650 word analysis.

-- Conduct research on a suitable topic.
+- Conduct research on a suitable topic pertinent to your web site topic.
 Finding the most suitable topic may take you more time than writing the article itself.
 Here are a few ideas to help get your thinking started: (and please do not use any of these ideas)

 Notice how the writers for all the articles above began by these articles by creating an idea, then conducted research to bring the article to fruition.
 This is what I want you to do.

 - Once you find a suitable topic, begin thinking about how you might create a new angle, which will allow you to create your own original story.